kubernetes/enhancements/keps/sig-scheduling/5055-dra-device-taints-and-tolerations/README.md

 fine (newer drivers work on an older Kubernetes).

 `effect: None` is only valid for Kubernetes >= 1.35.
-DeviceTaintRules and ResourceSliced with that value must be removed before a downgrade.
+DeviceTaintRules and ResourceSlices with that value must be removed before a downgrade.

 ### Version Skew Strategy